Freihaut/Freihaut_Goeritz-2021-Study_Files_Keyboard/README.md

 ### General Information

-This repository contains all materials, data and data analysis files associated with the research paper "Does People's Keyboard Typing Reflect their Stress Level - An Exploratory Study" by Freihaut & Göritz.
+This repository contains all materials, data and data analysis files associated with the research paper: Freihaut, P. & Göritz, A. S. (2021).
+Does peoples’ keyboard typing reflect their stress level?
+Zeitschrift für Psychologie, 229(4), 245-250. https://doi.org/10.1027/2151-2604/a000468

 ### Repository Structure